ForAllSecure/mayhem-examples/README.md

   <img src=".images/mayhem-logo.png" alt="Hello World! of Mayhem Docker Images"/>
 </p>

-Mayhem fuzzme templates for most common programming languages and fuzzers that are available!
+Mayhem fuzzme templates for programming languages and fuzzers that you love!
 Like a "Hello World!" but for fuzzing!

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=ForAllSecure.fuzzme)